 From this beautiful Hermès for $540, to less spendy options on Amazon, and even custom-made options printed with customs stamps of your choice for just $28.99.

 Whatever you choose, a holder will protect your most important travel document and allow you to express your personal style on the road.

 We’re all responsible travelers here.
 That’s why we’re ordering all this stuff from home instead of heading to a store to buy.
 So, if we’re being honest, we probably don’t need to buy this for our next trip – we’re already wearing them.

 Not to mention, masks are likely to be required to board the plane.

 There are plenty of funky options out there, but I’m keeping it simple with this mask from the American Mask Project ordered on Amazon.
-It’s only $20 for a pack of two and includes a slot to insert filters.
+It starts at just $3.75 for a pack of two.

 While it might not be the fanciest mask out there, this expandable and machine washable black mask gets the job done.

 Whatever you have planned for your next escape, there are deals to score all over the internet.
 Now’s a great time to start stocking up!
 I hope this travel shopping list is helpful but maybe there’s something else you need to ?

 A fancy camera like the Sony Alpha A7 III?